At no extra cost to you, College Raptor may earn a commission for purchases using our links. Learn more.

 The time you spend in college, be it 2 years or 12, really are some of the best years of your life.

-So, here is a list of apps to help you make the most of your 4-ish-years.
+So, here is a list of the best apps to help you make the most of your 4-ish-year-long college life.
 Live it up!

 Eventbrite is an awesome app that tells you what’s going on in the area.
 If you’re moving to a new city for college this app is especially useful.
 It will let you know what bands, comics, or other performers are coming to town and it’s pretty slick.
 You enter your city and it lists everything that’s going on from cooking and yoga classes to art exhibits.